anonymous-lang-res/Sinitic-Romanization-Ecosystem/sampled_file_names/README.md

 ...

-**There is a blank line between the Cantonese part and the Mandarin part**
+**There is a blank line between the Cantonese part and the Mandarin part.**